 Visiting Bob And Hattie, Ocean Isle, NC

 We stopped at a marina at Barefoot Landing in North Myrtle Beach, the first time in a marina since early December.
-This is a popular stop as it is in the heart of a tourist area with outlet stores, restaurants and the House of Blues and Alabama theaters immediately nearby.
-While all interesting, our purpose was to stop nearby my cousin Bob's home in Ocean Isle, North Carolina.
-We had not seen Bob in many years and had never met his wife Hattie.
+This is a popular stop as it is in the heart of a tourist area with outlet stores, restaurants, and the House of Blues and Alabama theaters immediately nearby.
+While all interesting, our purpose was to stop near my cousin Bob's home in Ocean Isle, North Carolina.
+We had not seen Bob in many years and had never met his wife, Hattie.
 They drove down the 15 or 20 miles to pick us up so we could spend the day together.
 We had a wonderful time catching up.
-While in Ocean Isle we found a marina within about a mile of their home.
+While in Ocean Isle, we found a marina within about a mile of their home.
 It is a stack and store place for small power boats, but they have a transient dock that will accommodate us.
-We have made plans and are already looking forward to stopping to see them again in the fall.
+We have made plans and are already looking forward to stopping by to see them again in the fall.